Teaching Fellows Program

 Community Membership

-Knowles Fellows tap into a support network of over 500 teachers dedicated to improving education.
+Knowles Fellows tap into a support network of over 600 teachers dedicated to improving education.
 Whether through in-person meetings, online discussions, or monthly Zoom meetings, being part of the Knowles community ensures Fellows have access to resources and support from a diverse, innovative group of committed professional educators.

 Lifelong Connections

-After completing the five-year Fellowship, Teaching Fellows become Senior Fellows.
+After completing the Fellowship, Teaching Fellows become Senior Fellows.
 The Senior Fellows Program allows them to stay involved in the Knowles community and receive ongoing support for leadership efforts throughout their careers.
 Being part of our community offers a lifelong connection to valuable resources and support.

 Learn More